hellerve/blog/wip/Hiring.md

 makes them less adversarial through collaboration, serves as an important indicator of whether the applicant can work with the rest of the team, and it more closely resembles how a well-functioning organization might tackle problems.
-It might also alleviate some anxiety in the interviewee by making them feel less like a target and more as part of a team, but I think this is different across personality types and not really a cure-all.
+It might also alleviate some anxiety for the interviewee by making them feel less like a target and more as part of a team, but I think this is different across personality types and not really a cure-all.